king-11/intro-go-presentation/slides.md

 ## Recovering

-[<carbon-link class="text-xl" />](https://go.dev/blog/defer-panic-and-recover) Panic is called during a run time error and fatally kill the program
+Panic is called during a run time error and fatally kill the program

 When the function F calls panic, execution of F stops, any deferred functions in F are executed normally, and then F returns to its caller.

-Recover is a built-in function that regains control of a panicking goroutine.

-Recover tells Go what to do when that happens.
+Recover[^1] is a built-in function that regains control of a panicking goroutine.
+It tells Go what to do when that happens.
 Returns what was passed to panic.
 Recover must be paired with defer, which will fire even after a panic

 ```go
 func f() {